david-owens-24/examples/README.md

 More information can be found in WebScrapeInfo.pdf, but the gist of it is that the website completely changed a week before the project was due to be finished and no time was available to create a new system

-WebScrapeInfo.pdf may also refer to an appendix, this has been intentionally left out
+WebScrapeInfo.pdf may also refer to an appendix
+This appendix contains additional documentation for the system

+IMPORTANT

+Do not attempt to run the web scraping system, it will not work, see WebScrapeInfo.pdf